British Rail Class 450: Operations

 Class 450 units operate suburban, outer-suburban, and regional services from London Waterloo.
-They are used on all SWR lines except the West of England Main Line and the Eastleigh to Romsey Line.
+They are used on all SWR lines except the non-electrified West of England Main Line and Eastleigh to Romsey Line.

 On occasion Class 450 units are also used on the Portsmouth Direct Line for services between Waterloo and Portsmouth Harbour, in place of the intended Class 444.
 The difference in comfort – particularly the higher-density 2+3 seating arrangement used on the Class 450 fleet – has prompted complaints from some passengers affected by the substitution.

 Both the Class 444 and 450 fleets are maintained at the purpose-built Northam Traincare Facility in Southampton, which is equipped to perform both preventative and corrective maintenance, deep-cleaning, and overhauls on up to eight units simultaneously.

+In March 2012, the Class 450 fleet, along with the Class 458 and 444 fleets, was fitted with regenerative braking.